-Norway Norway Area concerned Mitigation options Drift reduction equipment e.g. nozzles (if yes 50%,? %) Toxicology - Worker exposure As a general rule, after indoor application of PPP thorough ventilation is required, and re-entry within 48 h after application should only be done wearing PPE as specified on the label.
-NO accepts using the NZ Worker Acceptable Re-entry Calculator for time restriction of PPE use (alternative 2 and 3 in the Calculator).
-See also Table Table 7on the use of risk mitigation measures in the EFSA OPEX online calculator.
-Ecotoxicology - Birds and mammals No additional national mitigation options are available other than those listed in Commission Regulation (EU) No 547/2011.
+Norway lorway Area concerned Mitigation options Drift reduction equipment e.g. nozzles (if yes 50%,? %) Toxicology NO accepts mitigation options as shown in Table 18.4: NZ approach of choosing PPE and other risk mitigating measures in the EFSA OPEX online calculator.
+When rain suit is applicable as RMM "waterproof protective coverall" will be stated on the label.
+As a general rule, after indoor application of PPP thorough ventilation is required, and re-entry within 48 h after application should only be done wearing PPE as specified on the label.
+50% drift reduction equipment in the EFSA GD exposure calculator is accepted Ecotoxicology - Birds and mammals No additional national mitigation options are available other than those listed in Commission Regulation (EU) No 547/2011.
 The risk mitigation option "Do not apply during the bird breeding period" ((EU) No 547/2011; Spe 7) is not accepted.
-Ecotoxicology - Aquatic organisms The accepted mitigation measures include no-spray buffer zones, drift-reducing nozzles and vegetated filter strips, and the accepted distances to surface water are listed in table 20.3-3.
-Yes (see table 20.3-3) Ecotoxicology - Bees No additional national mitigation options are available other than those listed in Commission Regulation (EU) No 547/2011.
+Ecotoxicology - Aquatic organisms The accepted mitigation measures include no-spray buffer zones, drift-reducing nozzles and vegetated filter strips, and the accepted distances to surface water are listed in Table 21.7.
+If FOCUS step 3 PEC-values are required to demonstrate no unacceptable risk for aquatic organisms, the need for a 5 m no spray buffer zone will be determined on a case-by-case basis.
+Yes (see Table 21.7) Ecotoxicology - Bees No additional national mitigation options are available other than those listed in Commission Regulation (EU) No 547/2011.
 Ecotoxicology - Non-target arthropods To protect non-target arthropods, in-field buffer zones and/or drift-reducing nozzles to non-agricultural land may be used.
 The acceptable widths of the in-field buffer zones are currently not defined but will be given in the decision letter.
-Yes (see table 20.3-3) Ecotoxicology - Soil organisms No additional national mitigation options are available other than those listed in Commission Regulation (EU) No 547/2011.
+Yes (see Table 21.7) Ecotoxicology - Soil organisms No additional national mitigation options are available other than those listed in Commission Regulation (EU) No 547/2011.
 Ecotoxicology - Non-target plants To protect non-target plants, in-field buffer zones and/or drift-reducing nozzles to non-agricultural land may be used.
 The acceptable widths of the in-field buffer zones are currently not defined but will be given in the decision letter.
-Yes (see table 20.3-3)
+Yes (see Table 21.7)